Writing a good storyline for a thesis or an article

 After reviewing some of the options that are available for narrative planning, the suggestion will be presented in the Results section.

 Requirements for the narratives of academic texts, such as theses and articles, can be found from several places.
-Taylor & Francis – one of the leading publishers of academic research – emphasizes in its instructions the following rules: i) stick to the point, ii) create a logical framework, iii) don’t be afraid to explain, iv) clarity is key, v) be aware of the other literature in your field (and reference it), vi) make your references current and relevant and vii) be original (Taylor & Francis, n.d.).
+Taylor & Francis – one of the leading publishers of academic research – emphasises the following rules: i) stick to the point, ii) create a logical framework, iii) don’t be afraid to explain, iv) clarity is key, v) be aware of the other literature in your field (and reference it), vi) make your references current and relevant and vii) be original (Taylor & Francis, n.d.).
 Of these, points i–iv are particularly related to the narrative.
 The same requirements of parsimony (i.e., saying only what is essential), being logical and clear, and providing explanations when appropriate, are echoed also in Springer’s – another big publisher – recommendations for giving a logical flow to the content and making the manuscript consistent and easy to read (Springer, n.d.).
 Similar recommendations can be found throughout academic community, and they echo the norm that should be followed.

-With these requirements in mind, it is possible to analyse some canonical plot structures in order to find out how they serve the above-stated requirements.
+With these requirements in mind, it is possible to analyse some canonical non-academic plot structures in order to find out how they serve the above-stated requirements.
 They are presented in the following.

 The recommendations stated above can be summarized as follows.
 A good academic article is parsimonious by sticking to the point, presents its contents in a logical order and explains issues to ensure clarity.
 Except for the pyramid structure used in news journalism, all the structures that were presented above emphasise that a good storyline starts with a puzzle or a problem, which is then developed, until a resolution is offered in the end of the paper.
 The IMRaD structure additionally includes a discussion, where the story is lifted to a meta-level reflection to provide the reader an understanding about the wider perspective of the research work.